XHamster: History

-In August 2017 xHamster sent a letter to the creators of the television series Sense8, Lilly and Lana Wachowski, requesting to host the third season of Sense8.
-Sense8 was originally broadcast by Netflix which chose not to renew the season.
-Lana Wachowski stated that content for a third season was being created hoping that someone would pick the series up.
-In the letter to the Wachowskis, Alex Hawkins stated, "xHamster has a long history of fighting for the rights of sexual speech and non-normative sexuality.
-In addition to allowing billions of users to connect with individual articulations of gender and sexuality, we continue to use our audience to speak up against repressive anti-LGBTQ laws in the US and abroad, and for sex-ed in public schools Planned Parenthood and the rights of sex workers".
+In August 2018, xHamster sent a letter to the creators of the television series Sense8, Lilly and Lana Wachowski, requesting to host the third season of Sense8, after the show was dropped from Netflix.

-Stormy Daniels was the most searched porn star on xHamster in the first quarter of 2018.
-Traffic on xHamster.com increased by 5% across the US and by 7% in Washington D.C. during her 60-minute interview with Anderson Cooper leading vice president Hawkins to the conclusion that the company had, "rarely seen anything like this" before.

-In May 2018, "La Manada" (wolfpack) was one of the most searched for words on xHamster.
-That the term is linked to the Spanish sexual abuse case, La Manada, led xHamster to confirm that a video showing the alleged crimes of five accused men was never published on its website.

 In August 2018, xHamster launched a $25,000 xHamster for Women Fund to expand the content in the "Porn for Women" category of the site.
-According to xHamster Vice President Alex Hawkins, the goal of the fund is to increase the availability of porn that women viewers want to watch as well as to address the discrepancy between the site's visitors, 25% of whom identify as women, and the 95% of site content aimed at a male audience.
+According to xHamster vice president Alex Hawkins, the goal of the fund is to increase the availability of porn that women viewers want to watch as well as to address the discrepancy between the site's visitors, 25% of whom identify as women, and the 95% of site content aimed at a male audience.
 Submissions were judged by "a rotating team of women-identified judges, made up of fans, porn stars, journalists and xHamster employees".
 Starting 1 September, amateur and professional women-identifying filmmakers could apply for grants in the range of $500 to $10,000.
 The films will be made available for free and without interest claims from xHamster.
-While other major porn sites have sought in recent years to appeal to women viewers, xHamster appears to be the first major porn site to offer a monetary incentive for this.